-Question How to Respond Will this node be a cluster member (Y/N)?
-Enter Y. What is the node's DECnet node name?
-Enter the DECnet node name-for example, JUPITR.
-The DECnet node name may be from 1 to 6 alphanumeric characters in length and may not include dollar signs or underscores.
-What is the node's DECnet node address?
-Enter the DECnet node address-for example, 2.2 Will the Ethernet be used for cluster communications (Y/N)?
-Enter N. The Ethernet is not used for cluster (SCS internode) communications in CI-only configurations.
-Will JUPITR be a disk server (Y/N)?
+Question How to Respond Will KRUP be a disk server (Y/N)?
 Enter Y or N, depending on your configuration requirements.
 Refer to the VMS VAXcluster Manual for information on served cluster disks.
-Enter a value for JUPITR's ALLOCLASS parameter: If the system is connected to a dual-ported disk, enter the appropriate allocation class value (it must be a value between 1 and 255).
+Enter a value for KRUP's ALLOCLASS parameter: If the system is connected to a dual-ported disk, enter the appropriate allocation class value (it must be a value between 1 and 255).
 Otherwise, enter 0.
 Does this cluster contain a quorum disk (Y/N)?
 Enter Y or N, depending on your configuration.
 If you enter Y, the procedure asks for the name of the quorum disk.
 Enter the device name of the quorum disk.
+Refer to the VMS VAXcluster Manual for information on quorum disks.